Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Results

 It is important to note that these symmetries were not guaranteed to exist for either natural images or human psychophysics.
 Most of the textures that we are using are not themselves invariant under rotations (see the examples from Figures~\ref{fig:ternary_analysis}C, D).
 This means that invariances of predicted thresholds arise from symmetries in the overall shape of the \emph{distribution} of natural textures.
 Similarly, had observed thresholds been unrelated to natural texture statistics, we could have found a discrepancy between the symmetries observed in natural images and those observed in human perception.
 As an example, the up and down directions differ in meaning, as do vertical and horizontal directions.
 A system that preserves these semantic differences would not be invariant under flips and rotations.
 The fact that the psychophysical thresholds are, in fact, invariant under precisely those transformations that leave the natural image distribution unchanged supports the idea that this is an adaptation to symmetries present in the natural visual world.

 Natural images also have a well-known asymmetry between bright and dark contrasts~\citep{Ratliff2010, Tkacik2010} that is reflected in the anatomy and physiology of visual circuits, and in visual behavior~\citep{Ratliff2010, Tkacik2010, zemon1988asymmetries, Chubb2004visual, jin2008and, komban2014neuronal, kremkow2014neuronal}.
 Our psychophysical data also shows a bright/dark asymmetry.
-For instance, in Figure~\ref{fig:exp_and_second_order}C, the threshold contour is not symmetric under the exchange of black and white checks, which has the effect of reflecting thresholds about the upper-left axis in the $\texiih \beta++$ plane (dashed green line in the figure).
+For instance, in Figure~\ref{fig:exp_and_second_order}C, the threshold contour is not symmetric under the exchange of black and white checks, which has the effect of reflecting thresholds about the upper-left axis in the $\texiih \beta++$ plane (dashed orange line in the figure).
 Such bright-dark asymmetries lead to a wide distribution of relative changes in detection threshold upon the exchange of black and white (red violin plot in Figure~\ref{fig:nr_and_symmetries}B for the \texttt{exch(B,W)} transformation).
-Our natural image analysis does not show this asymmetry (blue violin plot in Figure~\ref{fig:nr_and_symmetries}B for the \texttt{exch(B,W)} transformation) because our preprocessing follows previous work \citep{Hermundstad2014} in taking the logarithm of the intensity values, which removes the bright-dark asymmetry that arises fundamentally from the lognormal distribution of light intensities~\citep{Ratliff2010} (also see footnote 2).
+Our natural image analysis does not show this asymmetry (blue violin plot in Figure~\ref{fig:nr_and_symmetries}B for the \texttt{exch(B,W)} transformation) because of our preprocessing, which follows previous work \citep{Hermundstad2014}.
+As observed in~\citep{Ratliff2010}, the bright-dark asymmetry rests on two main characteristics of natural images: a skewed distribution of light intensities such that the mean intensity is larger than the median, and a power-law spectrum of spatial correlations.
+Both of these are reduced or removed by our preprocessing pipeline, which starts by taking the logarithm of intensity values and thereby reduces the skewness in the intensity distribution, and continues with a whitening stage that removes the overall $1/f$ spatial correlation spectrum seen in natural images.
+The final ternarization step additionally reduces any remaining dark-bright asymmetry, since we ensure that each of the three gray levels occurs in equal proportions in the preprocessed patches.
+This explains why we do not see this asymmetry in our natural-image analysis.